jeaf/idxbeast/README.md

 * Provide a OR operator that can be mixed freely with the AND operator.
 This would also require the introduction of parenthesis in the search string to properly define precedence.
-* Provide a "minus" operator that would allow exluding words.
+* Provide a "minus" operator that would allow excluding words.
 * Allow for time constraints (e.g., modified after April 15th) to be provided in the search string.
 * etc.